 White pine needle tea is made from the white pine tree.
 The Native Americans used to make this tea.
-It is high in vitamins A and C. It is said that drinking the tea is good for a cough or congestion.
+It is high in vitamins A and C. It is said that drinking this tea is good for a cough or congestion.
 White pine grows quite prolific throughout the northeast.
-Just about any hike, I go on I find white pine.
+Just about any hike I go on; I find white pine.
 White pine needles can be taken from either a juvenile tree or an adult tree.
 The younger trees may be easier to get to since the needles are readily available.
 The best way to identify them is by looking at the needles.
 They grow in clusters of five.
 They often droop like very slender fingers.

 Making The Tea

 You don’t need a lot of needles to make a cup of tea.
-I just snipped of a small branch and brought it home.
+I just snipped off a small branch and brought it home.
 I gave it a quick wash.
 Here is my recipe: